SUMMARY

 HABITAT

 The MacClelland's Coral Snake is a terrestrial species often hunting at night.
-It can be found all over Hong Kong including Hong Kong Island but is not very common.
-A less common encounter for most given its nocturnal nature, it is possible though very unlikely to bump into one on the trail during the day and if so they should be give a wide berth and left alone.
+It can be found all over Hong Kong including Hong Kong Island but is rare to encounter.
+As a less common encounter, it is possible though very unlikely to bump into one on the trail during the day and if so they should be give a wide berth and left alone.

 MISTAKEN IDENTITY